 This is a really fun twist on French Onion Soup.
 It’s easy to make and requires very few ingredients.
 You probably have everything on-hand right now: onions, chicken stock, a little flour, a few spices.
-So if you just happen to be snowed-in, this might be a good dinner option!
+So if you just happen to be snowed-in on a cold winter night, this might be a good dinner option!

 - 4 large yellow onions